p32blo/pl-vm/README.md

 An implementation of a stack-based Virtual Machine with debug support

+# About

+This is a Rust Language port of a VM created as a learning resources for Compiler Design class.
+In the assignment the goal is to use a compiler generator to translate a simple imperative language into instruction of this VM.
+This VM helps validating the translation by running the generated output.

 # Documentation

 The full architecture specification can be seen at the following links: